Gaddang people: Arrival of the Spanish

+The invaders considered natives to be property and their cultural practices meaningless (or actively evil).
+Evanescent woodland hamlets and tiny, exclusive societies stood in the way of Spanish plans for economic exploitation – commercial agriculture in particular.
+Trails through the forest were replaced by roads.
+Foreign institutions like ranchos, towns, and missions sprang into existence.
+New skills and social distinctions suddenly appeared, while old manners and folkways got forced into disuse within a single generation.

-Occupation by Spain and the Catholic Church
+Colonization by Kastilà and the Church

-In the Cagayan and nearby areas most immediately affecting the Gaddang, early expeditions led by Juan de Salcedo in 1572, and Juan Pablo de Carrión (who drove-away Japanese pirates infesting the Cagayan coast) initiated Spanish interest in the valley.
+In the Cagayan and nearby areas most immediately affecting the Gaddang, early expeditions led by Juan de Salcedo in 1572, and Juan Pablo de Carrión (who drove-away Japanese pirates infesting the Cagayan north coast) initiated Spanish interest in the valley.
 Carrión established the alcalderia of Nueva Segovia in 1585.
-The natives immediately commenced what the Spanish considered anti-government revolts which flared up from the 1580s through the 1640s.
-At least a dozen "rebellions" were documented in Northern and Central Luzon from the 1600s through the 1800s, actions that indicate continuing antipathy between the occupiers and native populations.
+The natives immediately began a struggle that the Spanish invaders characterized as anti-government revolts which continued from the 1580s through the 1640s.
+At least a dozen "rebellions" were documented in Northern and Central Luzon from the 1600s through the 1800s, indicating a continued antipathy between occupiers and native populations.

-Resistance notwithstanding, Spanish religious/military force established encomienda grants as far south as Tubigarao by 1591; in the same year Luis Pérez Dasmariñas (son of then-governor Gómez Pérez Dasmariñas) led an expedition north over the Caraballo mountains into present-day Nueva Vizcaya and Isabela.
+Resistance notwithstanding, Spanish religious/military force established the exploitive polo y servicio law and encomienda grants as far south as Tubigarao by 1591; in the same year Luis Pérez Dasmariñas (son of then-governor Gómez Pérez Dasmariñas) led an expedition north over the Caraballo mountains into what is now Nueva Vizcaya and Isabela.
 In 1595-6 the Diocese of Nueva Segovia was decreed, and Dominican missionaries arrived.
 The Catholic Church forcefully proselytized the Cagayan Valley from two directions, with Dominican missionaries continuing to open new missions southward in the name of Nueva Segovia (notably assisted by troops under the command of Capitan Fernando Berramontano), while Augustinian friars pushing north from Pangasinan following the trail of the Dasmarinas expedition founded a mission near Ituy by 1609.
+Letters from the Dominican Provincial Jose Herrera to Ferdinand VI explicitly report that military activity was financed by, and considered an integral part of, the missions.
-The Seventeenth century began with the Gaddang in the sights of the Spanish advance for land and mineral wealth.

-The Gaddang entered written history in 1598 after the Dominican order founded the mission of San Pablo Apostol in Pilitan (now a barangay of Tumauini), then the mission of St. Ferdinand in the Gaddang community of Abuatan, Bolo (now the rural barangay of Bangag, Ilagan City), in 1608 - thirty years (and thirty leagues) from the first Spanish settlements in the Cagayan region.
+The 17th century began with the Gaddang in the sights of the Spanish advance for converts, land, and mineral wealth.
+The Gaddang enter written history in 1598 when the Dominicans forced Guiab (a local headman) to allow their mission of San Pablo Apostol in Pilitan (now a barangay of Tumauini), then the mission of St. Ferdinand in the Gaddang community of Abuatan, Bolo (now the rural barangay of Bangag, Ilagan City), in 1608 – thirty years (and thirty leagues) from the first Spanish settlements in the Cagayan region.
 Missions sent south from Nueva Segovia continued to prosper and expand southward, eventually reaching the Diffun area (southern Isabela and Quirino) by 1702.
-Letters from the Dominican Provincial Jose Herrera to Ferdinand VI explicitly inform us that military activity was financed by (and considered an integral part of) the missions.